Module 2: Preventive health care and health surveillance

 These Guidelines recommend testing of all cats for FeLV and FIV since identification and segregation of infected cats is the most important measure for control of retrovirus transmission.
+In addition, all cats should be tested for FeLV prior to vaccination.
 Commercially available point-of-care (POC) tests are routinely used to screen cats for infection based on detection of viral antigen for FeLV and antiviral antibody for FIV in whole blood or serum.
 As shown in the following table, one study that assessed the diagnostic accuracy of four commonly used POC tests found differences in test performance for FeLV but not FIV.

 Diagnostic Performance of FeLV and FIV Point of Care Tests*

 *Data from Levy et al. Journal of Veterinary Internal Medicine 2017; 31:521-526.

 The best practice is to select a FeLV/FIV POC test with higher sensitivity and specificity for screening cats in shelters.
 The shelter can adopt a “one and done” strategy where the POC test is used to determine the initial status of the cat while in shelter care.
 When performed with a POC screening test with higher sensitivity and specificity, this “one and done” protocol will identify most infected cats.
 Sensitivity and specificity are very important factors to consider when choosing what screening test to use.
 Tests with lower sensitivity may miss infected cats (false negatives) that would not be segregated and remain an infectious risk to other cats.
 Tests with lower specificity may misidentify uninfected cats as infected (false positives), leading to possible euthanasia.